Office: ASBN 401C

 Dr. Emily Miller Payne holds an Ed.D. in Reading Education from New Mexico State University.
 She is Associate Professor and graduate faculty in Developmental and Adult Education at Texas State University.
 Since 2001 she has served as Director of The Education Institute with $1.8 million annually in externally-funded research and service grants.
 Her areas of expertise are in adult student transition to postsecondary and developmental literacy.

-Dr. Emily Summers is an Associate Professor who joined the Department of Curriculum & Instruction in 2005.
+Dr. Emily Summers is an Associate Professor in the Graduate Program in Developmental Education within the Department of Curriculum and Instruction.
 Her primary research interests are in the ethnographic examination of the contexts of education.
 Her scholarship emphasizes issues of equity in education including studying children and youth cultures as well as the intersections of formal and informal cultures in constructing educative experiences.